 We are constantly bringing together some of the brightest innovators to inspire, equip and connect you with like minded leaders.
 Check out our Events page to register for upcoming activities, including our free Shifts Happen lectures, a lecture and discussion series featuring leading scholars and activists.

-Our social justice seminars are a unique combination of academic coursework, on the ground activism, and cohort based dialogue that will help you foster justice, peace and thriving community in your local context.
+Our Collaborative Seminars are a unique combination of academic coursework, on the ground activism, and cohort based dialogue that will help you foster justice, peace and thriving community in your local context.
 Plus, to make the seminars available to leaders around the world, we offer all of them in an interactive online format.

 Our community blog, A Fabulous Place, seeks to bring together those who feel marginalized, but refuse to be bullied.
 It is a forum where LGBTQ individuals, people of color, immigrant communities, women, those with differing levels of ability and countless others who have been targeted by hateful rhetoric, action and policy can resist through written and spoken word, art and music.

 On Monday, March 20, the Center for Innovation brought together Rev. Dr. Janie Spahr, Rev. Dr. J. Alfred Smith Jr. and Annanda Barclay to dialogue on the intersection of justice issues.
 Dr. Spahr is an LGBTQ rights pioneer, helping shape the PCUSA into one of the most...read more

 On Monday, February 27, the Center for Innovation in Ministry brought together Rev. Dr. Herman Waetjen, Rev. Dr. Eric Elnes and Rev. Dr. Yolanda Norton to discuss how the Bible is significant in life today.
 Dr. Waetjen is professor emeritus at San Francisco...read more